Meeting the Challenges of 5G Small Cell Deployment

-The 5G rollout has begun in cities across the U.S., and applications for small cell attachments to utility and streetlight poles are mushrooming.
-The buildout of 5G infrastructure is expected to continue for much of the decade.
+The 5G rollout has begun in cities across the U.S., and applications for small cell attachments to utility and streetlight poles are growing.
+The buildout of 5G infrastructure is expected to continue throughout the decade.

 FCC members and other federal officials have stressed the importance of the United States being the worldwide leader in 5G, as it has been in past generations of wireless broadband.